-The Public Theater's free staging, an adaptation of Shakespeare's Merry Wives of Windsor penned by Jocelyn Bioh, began previews July 6.
-Directed by Associate Artistic Director and Resident Director Saheem Ali, the production is currently scheduled to continue through September 18.
-The Public will close out the summer with its annual gala September 20, featuring a performance of Merry Wives.
+The Public Theater's free staging, an adaptation of Shakespeare's Merry Wives of Windsor penned by Jocelyn Bioh, is directed by Associate Artistic Director and Resident Director Saheem Ali and continues through September 18.
+(The Public will close out the summer with its annual gala September 20, featuring a performance of Merry Wives.)

 The cast also features Abena as Anne Page, Shola Adewusi as Mama Quickly, Gbenga Akinnagbe as Mister Nduka Ford, Pascale Armand as Madam Ekua Page, MaYaa Boateng as Fenton/Simple, Phillip James Brannon as Pastor Evans, Joshua Echebiri as Slender/Pistol, Julian Rozzell Jr. as Shallow, Kyle Scatliffe as Mister Kwame Page, David Ryan Smith as Doctor Caius, and Susan Kelechi Watson as Madam Nkechi Ford with ensemble members Brandon E. Burton, Branden Lindsay, Ebony Marshall-Oliver, Jarvis D. Matthews, and Jennifer Mogbock.

 Set in South Harlem amid a vibrant and eclectic community of West African immigrants, Merry Wives tells the story of the trickster Falstaff and the wily wives who outwit him in a new celebration of Black joy, laughter, and vitality.